Marginal Likelihoods for Distributed Parameter Estimation of Gaussian Graphical Models

 Therefore the maximum element-wise bias with respect to the new model can be bounded as follows (disregarding higher-order terms): \ALGNN{

 } where we recall $\vertiii{\cdot}$ is the induced $\infty/\infty$ matrix norm.

 The second term in the last display is the inevitable bias due to model mismatch, while the first term captures the additional bias attributable to the GML estimator under model perturbation.
 The additional bias depends on $\vertiii{(\Gamma_{\Etilde,\Etilde})^{-1}\Gamma_{\Etilde,\Etilde^{C}}}_{\infty}$, which is intuitively related to the level of \emph{incoherence} between the edge and non-edge elements in the Hessian of the GML problem~\eqref{eq:gml}.
-Similar incoherence quantities have been shown to play a crucial role in the literature on variable selection~\cite{meinshausen2006high} (e.g. LASSO) and structure estimation in Gaussian graphical models~\cite{ravikumar2011high}.
+Similar incoherence quantities have been shown to play a crucial role in the literature on variable selection~\cite{meinshausen2006high} (e.g. Lasso) and structure estimation in Gaussian graphical models~\cite{ravikumar2011high}.
 Therefore the smaller this incoherence parameter is, the more robust the GML estimator will be.

 Since each local problem in RMML estimation has the same structure as the GML problem, we can apply similar analysis to each local neighborhood.
 The resulting bound on the bias of the RMML estimator is dependent on similar incoherence parameters but defined with respect to relaxed edge sets in the local neighborhoods.
-Although an exact quantitative relation between the global and local incoherence parameters is less clear, it is reasonable to assume that the local incoherence parameters are comparable to, if not smaller than, the global incoherence.
+We conjecture that these local incoherence parameters are comparable to, if not smaller than, the global incoherence.
 Hence the robustness of the distributed RMML estimator is expected to be comparable to the GML estimator.
-We will validate this intuition through numerical experiments in Sec.~\ref{sec:exp}.
+While our conjecture is not formally proven in this paper, it is positively supported by the numerical experiments in Sec.~\ref{sec:exp}.